 And, the icing on the cake, in addition to the marmots, we also come to see Bearded Vultures (birds of prey) on the ridges (I feel that the children will discover a new passion …… ..)

 ❤️ Perfectly suited for families, we can only recommend that you take this route.
-For us, to go on this walk accompanied was really a big plus 😊
+For us, to do this walk while being accompanied was really a big plus?

 To book :

-It is very easy to book a mountain guide from the mountain observatory so it is not to be deprived of it 😊
+It is very easy to book a mountain guide from the mountain observatory so he does not do without it?

 La Forge, 09110 - Phone: 05 61 03 06 06